asura1234/Contacts/README.md

 - Animate a shadow showing and hiding during and after scrolling

 ## Limitations
+I do not want to overcomplicate the problem.
+Therefore I've set forth the following limitations for myself so that the challenge can be completed within a reasonable timeframe.

 - No third party library was used in this project as required by the challenge.
 - The cirlcular profile images are set to a fixed size of 80 px by 80 px instead of dynamically sized.
 - The app is set to portrait only.
 If I were to add support for landscape mode, I would use an alternative layout to have the profile image collection view on the left hand side of the screen and make it scroll vertically.